csuustc/MIT-18.05/Probability and Statistics.md

 *when the variances are not assumed equal, use Welch's t-test.*

-> In fact, there are other significance tests that test whether the data is approximately normal (**Chi-square**) and whether the two groups have the same variance (**F-test**).
+> In fact, there are other significance tests that test whether the data is approximately normal ([Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test)) and whether the two groups have the same variance (**F-test**).
 In practice one might apply these first to determine whether a t test is appropriate in the first place.

 ### Paired two-sample t-test